- From the Director|

 No more than 40 credits in the major field can be counted toward the 120 credits needed to graduate.
 In addition, students must earn a total of 45 credits in classes at the 300-level and above, including upper-level mass communications course work.
 To graduate from the mass communications program, students must have a cumulative and major GPA of 2.5 and must earn at least a C in their senior-level capstone courses.
 The mass communications curriculum includes the foundation and specific sequences.

-MASC 101; MASC 203 with a minimum grade of C; and completion of UNIV 111, UNIV 112, POLI 103, ECON 203 and the College of Humanities and Sciences’ “Math and Statistics (must choose STAT 208)” “Science and Technology” and “Diverse and Global Communities” requirements.
+MASC 101, MASC 203, and MASC 210 with a minimum grade of C; and completion of UNIV 111, UNIV 112 with a minimum grade of C; POLI 103, ECON 203 and the College of Humanities and Sciences’ “Math and Statistics (must choose STAT 208)” “Science and Technology” and “Diverse and Global Communities” requirements.

 To enroll in MASC 203, students must receive departmental permission.

-Admittance to a sequence in the Richard T. Robertson School of Media and Culture requires 1) an overall GPA of at least 2.5 in all courses and 2) completion of the required mass communications foundation courses.
+Admittance to a sequence in the School of Mass Communications is contingent on meeting the following requirements: an overall GPA of at least 2.5 in all courses and completion of the required mass communications foundation courses.
 Transfer students will be evaluated on an individual basis but generally will be required to meet the prerequisites for admission to the major sequence during the second semester they are enrolled at VCU.

 Certification of these requirements must accompany a formal petition for admission to a sequence.
 At this time, the student must select a specialization in one of the school’s sequences: advertising, journalism or public relations.
 In addition, students selecting the advertising sequence must choose either the creative advertising or strategic advertising concentration.
 Students selecting the journalism sequence must choose either the broadcast journalism or the print journalism concentration.